Fugees: Formation and beginnings

 Lauryn Hill and Pras first met at Columbia High School, in Maplewood, New Jersey.
-Pras, Lauryn, and a mutual friend Marcy Harriell formed a musical trio called Tyme; Pras' cousin, Wyclef Jean, joined the line-up and Marcy left soon afterward, in 1990.
-The moniker Tranzlator Crew refers to the name of their band at the time, which included Johnny Wise on drums, Ti Bass (Jerry Duplessis) on bass guitar, and original DJ Hard Hittin Harry (Harry D’Janite).
+Pras, Lauryn, and a mutual friend Marcy Harriell formed a musical trio called Tyme; Wyclef Jean joined the line-up and Marcy left soon afterward, in 1990.
+The moniker Tranzlator Crew refers to the name of their band at the time, which included Johnny Wise on drums, Ti Bass (Jerry Duplessis) on bass guitar, and original DJ Hard Hittin Harry (Harry D'Janite).
 DJ Leon (Leon Higgins) joined the group in 1994 after Harry left to pursue a career as a publicist.
 In 1993, after some gigs and recorded demos, the trio signed to Ruffhouse, distributed through Columbia Records.
 The members then changed the group's name to Fugees, which was purposely taken from a word often used derogatorily to refer to Haitian-Americans (refugee).
 Refugee Camp, while a name sometimes credited to the trio, also refers to a number of artists affiliated with the members, and particularly Jean.

 Blunted on Reality

 The trio soon changed musical direction, and released its first hip-hop LP, Blunted on Reality, under the guidance of Kool and the Gang's producer Ronald Bell.
 The group wrote and recorded the album in 1992 at the House of Music Studios in West Orange, New Jersey.
 However, due to a dispute with its record label, the album was not released until February 1, 1994.
-The Fugees members have subsequently said that they allowed the producers to have too much control over the album's content and form.
+The Fugees' members have subsequently said that they allowed the producers to have too much control over the album's content and form.
 Although the album did not contain as many lyrics with overtly political messages as songs from their next and better-known album The Score, there were still political intentions.
 Though Blunted on Reality spawned the three singles "Boof Baf", "Vocab", and "Nappy Heads", they struggled to gain mainstream attention despite earning plaudits for its artistic quality and innovative use of samples.
 The album's most successful single was a remixed version of the song "Nappy Heads" produced by Salaam Remi.
 The remix peaked at number 49 on the Billboard Hot 100.